-The curatorial Bärenzwinger program for the next two years was developed from an analysis of the history of the area, the animals which inhabit it, its occupants and its critics.
+The curatorial program at Bärenzwinger from September 2017 to January 2019 developed from an analysis of the history of the area, the animals which inhabit it, its occupants and its critics.
 It opens up manifold forms and formats and explores the potential of the grounds for historical, environmental, cultural, and artistic interventions.

 The program focuses on the role of the bear pit and bears within the scope of the cultural and social identity of the city, the architecture of the site and its urban integration, as well as engaging in discourse surrounding matters of ecology and animal welfare pertaining to the bear pit.

-The bear pit, now empty for almost two years, still contains numerous traces of its former utilization as a long-standing domicile of Berlin's symbolic bearers.
+The bear pit, having stood empty for almost two years, still contains numerous traces of its former utilization as a long-standing domicile of Berlin's symbolic bearers.